therealgudv1n/Universal-IFR-Extractor-Linux/README.md

 make
 ```

-In a folder build creates an executable file ifr extractor.
+In a folder build creates an executable file ifrextractor.

 ## Usage